kooltux/git-cache/README.md

 Usage: **git cclone repository [directory [--mirror|--bare]]**

-Currently, most of the options of 'git clone' aren't available through 'cclone'.
+**Please note**: Currently, most of the options of 'git clone' aren't available through 'cclone'.

 The effect of the command is:
-- access the git cache server to ensure caching of the repository (it will produce a creation or a fetching);
+- access the git cache server to ensure caching of the repository (it will produce a creation or a fetch on server side);
 - clone the cached git;
 - configure the cloned project to push on original git server and to fetch on cache.